 A few months ago, my trusted set of transcription headphones disintegrated.
-After 5 years of service, the plastic headband that held them together broke.
+After 5 years of faithful service, the plastic headband that held them together broke.
 I tried to get another pair, but the manufacturer had discontinued the model.
-So I set out to find another pair of headphones.
+So I set out to find another pair of transcription headsets to work with.

-After trying out several models from different manufactures, I’ve finally found a winner that is perfect for transcription.
-Senal SMH-1000 are the best headphones for transcription that I’ve used.
+After trying out several models from different manufactures, I’ve finally found a winner that is perfect for transcription work.
+The Senal SMH-1000 are the best headphones for transcription work that I’ve ever used.
 Period.
 Mind you, I’ve been transcribing for over 10 years and I’ve tried and used over 20 different models.

 USB vs 3.5mm jack headphones